 Although the simulation world created the original object-oriented concepts, it has yet to produce an object-oriented modeling framework that practitioners have widely embraced.
 Although there have been a number of attempts to provide such a framework, in the end practitioners have for the most part stuck to their proven process orientation for modeling.
-One of the big reasons for this is that most past attempts have simply been object-oriented programming libraries that require the user to step back in time 25 years and again code their models and/or objects in a programming language.
+One of the big reasons for this is that most object-oriented simulation tools still require the user to step back in time 25 years and code their models and/or objects in a programming language.
+Simio has a significantly better way.